-DoublePlus Wines.
+Patent Wines transitioned from DoublePlus Wines in 2021/2022.
 The first vintage of wines released from DoublePlus was in 2021, a 2020 rosé of Cabernet Sauvignon and a Sauvignon Blanc.
-However the first wine produced by DoublePlus was a 2019 Cabernet Sauvignon from St. Helena.
+However, the first wine produced by DoublePlus was a 2019 Cabernet Sauvignon from St. Helena.
 And it is this Cabernet Sauvignon that helped conceive the brand.
 In 2019 winemaker Tom Rinaldi and friend Eric Risch (Pellet Estate) produced two barrels of this wine from the Bynoe Vineyard, just north of the town of St. Helena in the St. Helena AVA.
 Both Tom and Eric were going to keep the barrels for personal consumption and presumably to share with friends and family.
-However, with COVID in 2020, both men had plenty of downtime and decided to partner and create very limited production wines focused either on specific vineyard sites or AVA’s.
+However, in 2020, both men had plenty of downtime and decided to partner and create very limited production wines focused either on specific vineyard sites or AVA’s.

-The name of the brand is personal.
-In the cellar winemakers use their own system to designate barrels based on quality – with some not making the cut (i.e. in Tom’s case a rare X designation) and barrels decided on as normal receiving a checkmark and barrels above average receiving a +.
-However Tom designates certain barrels of wine each vintage as exceptional or outstanding.
-And he has always used a ++, hand written in chalk to signify these rare and special barrels of wine.
-He has ‘made his mark’ in wineries from Napa Valley, to the state of Washington to China and Russia.
+The name of this original brand is personal.
+In the cellar winemakers use their own system to designate barrels based on quality – with some not making the cut (i.e., in Tom’s case a rare X designation) and barrels decided on as normal receiving a checkmark and barrels above average receiving a +.
+However, Tom designates certain barrels of wine each vintage as exceptional or outstanding.
+And he has always used a ++, handwritten in chalk to signify these rare and special barrels of wine.
+He has ‘made his mark’ in wineries from Napa Valley to the state of Washington to China and Russia.

 Tom Rinaldi, Winemaker